spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing-marketplace-concrete-product.md

 ---
 title: Managing a marketplace concrete product
 last_updated: Aug 11, 2021
-description: This document describes how to modify marketplace abstract products in the Merchant Portal.
+description: This document describes how to modify marketplace concrete products in the Merchant Portal.
 template: back-office-user-guide-template
 ---

-This document describes how to edit an abstract product in the Merchant Portal.
+This document describes how to edit a marketplace concrete product in the Merchant Portal.

 ## Prerequisites

 To start working with marketplace concrete products, go to the **Merchant Portal** > **Products**.
 Hover over the three dots next to the abstract product for which you manage a concrete product and click **Manage Product** or just click the line.
 This takes you to the *[Product name]* drawer.
 Navigate to the *Concrete Products* tab.

 Review the reference information before you start, or just look up the necessary information as you go through the process.

-## Filtering and sorting concrete abstract products
+## Filtering and sorting concrete products

 The following drop-down menus can be used to filter the marketplace concrete products on the *Concrete Products* page:
 - Status of the concrete product
 - Validity dates

-Select one or more sorting parameters from the drop-down menu on the *Concrete Products* page to sort the existing abstract products.
+Select one or more sorting parameters from the drop-down menu on the *Concrete Products* page to sort the existing concrete products.
 Choose among the following sort criteria:
 - SKU
 - Name
 - Status